heztet/phoenixclub/README.md

 - [X] Add delete ability
 - [X] Add functionality to 'Copy' button for URL shortener
 - [X] Have `/pages` check for shortened link
+- [ ] Update dash with URL shortener
 - [ ] Add event/document button to shorten URL
 - [ ] Quick point-adder (or link to point-adder) on `/students` if logged in
 - [ ] Quick point adder uses `phoenix_records`